 Liquidity risk is the risk that BNG Bank, although solvent, is at any given moment unable to meet its payment obligations due to insufficient financial resources or can only secure such financial resources at excessive cost.
 BNG Bank requires liquidity in its day-to-day business activities primarily to replace or repay its maturing liabilities, pay interest on its debt and pay its operating expenses.
 The principal source of liquidity for BNG Bank is the wholesale lending markets, although further liquidity is available through deposits and entrusted funds and cash flow from its investment portfolio and assets, consisting mainly of cash or assets that are readily convertible into cash, by using it as collateral for lending from the ECB.
-A significant amount of collateral is permanently deposited at the ECB for immediate use in case of severe market stress.

 During the global economic and financial crisis credit markets worldwide experienced severe reductions in the availability of financing for prolonged periods.
 During the first part of 2012, credit markets were disrupted mainly due to the sovereign debt crises associated with the GIIPS, which resulted in funding being difficult to obtain and terms for certain borrowers continuing to remain less favourable than prior to the global economic and financial crisis.
 Interventions of the ECB and its long-term refinancing operations made available in December 2011 and February 2012 reduced this liquidity problem that was adversely affecting banks across Europe and had shut many European banks out of the wholesale public markets.
 In addition, the ECB announced in June 2014 that it would conduct a series of targeted longer-term refinancing operations aimed at improving bank lending to the non-financial private sector over a period of two years.
-Following a period of relative stability, there have been periods of market volatility (including Q4 2014 and early 2015) and certain European countries, in particular Greece, remained reliant on central banks as one of their principal sources of liquidity.
+Following a period of relative stability, there have been periods of market volatility (including early 2015 and early 2016) and certain European banks, in particular in Spain, Portugal, Greece and Italy, remained reliant on the ECB as one of their principal sources of liquidity.
 Volatility in the global credit markets could have a material adverse impact on the availability of funding and the cost of obtaining such funding.

 In addition, the market perception of counterparty risk between banks changed significantly as a result of the global economic and financial crisis.
-Uncertainty regarding the perception of credit risk across financial institutions has led to, and may continue to lead to, reductions in access to traditional sources of funding, such as the wholesale lending markets, or increases in the costs of accessing such funding.
-During 2015 BNG Bank total long-term funding increased to EUR 15.8 billion (2014: EUR 14.7 billion).
+Uncertainty regarding the market perception of credit risk across financial institutions may lead to reductions in access to traditional sources of funding, such as the wholesale lending markets, or increases in the costs of accessing such funding.
+During 2017, BNG Bank's total long-term funding decreased to \notin 17.2 billion (2016: \notin 8.1 billion).